rancilio-pid/clevercoffee/README.md

-# ranciliopid
+# ranciliopid - Open source PID for your espresso maschine

-Rancilio-Silvia PID für Arduino http://rancilio-pid.de
+BLEEDING EDGE MASTER VERSION

-BLEEDING EDGE BETA VERSION
+Version 2.0.2 stable master

-Version 2.0.2_beta
+based on the Rancilio-Silvia PID for Arduino described at http://rancilio-pid.de

-# Most important features in comparison to original rancilio master:
+# Most important features in comparison to original rancilio-pid master (Version 1.9.7):
 1. New PID Controller "Multi-state PID with steadyPower (Bias)"
    - Distinct PID settings dependend on the current "state" of the maschine.
 Most of the settings are either static or semi-automatically tuned.
    - Currently 5 states are implemented: